Anything-Minecraft-Team/anything-minecraft/tutorials/en_us/SETTINGS/CHANGING.md

 # Changing server settings

-In this tutorial i assume you use [PaperSpigot](https://papermc.io/downloads), we are discussing the following points and more:
+In this tutorial we assume you use [PaperSpigot](https://papermc.io/downloads), we are discussing the following points and more:

 - Changing the server appearance in the serverlist